latifa-yari/Time-Series-Forecasting-ARCH-and-GARCH-Models/README.md

 - ARCH_GARCH.ipynb – Jupyter Notebook with full analysis
 - BTC-USD.csv – Dataset used

-## Takeaway
-This project demonstrates the practical use of volatility modeling in financial data science.
-It serves as a solid foundation for roles in quantitative analysis, risk forecasting, or cryptocurrency research.

 ## Author
 Latifa Yari – Data Analyst